Nancy-Nan1019/CPT208-B1-System/README.md

 ## Notes

-- The project currently includes build artifacts in `target/` because the packaged system has been generated locally for testing and deployment.
 - For assessment or presentation, the most important evidence is:
   - live URL
   - a functioning teacher flow